dbos-inc/dbos-docs/docs/getting-started/quickstart-programming-2.md

   }
 ```

-This function forwards the greeting to the Postman Echo server, returning whether or not the request succeeded.
+This function forwards the greeting to the Postman Echo server.
 The `@OperonCommunicator` decorator tells Operon that this function has external side-effects.
 Communicators have useful built-in features such as configurable automatic retries.
-Learn more about communication with third-party services [here](..).
+Learn more about communication with external services [here](..).

 Now, let's update our `greeting` handler to call this new function with some error handling: